Holiday Parade of Lights

 Walkers, runners, and bicyclists of all skill levels enjoy the nearly 1-mile long paved loop year-round.
 Wrapping around the picturesque Waughop Lake, the trail loop was paved in 2017, enabling strollers, bicycles, and scooters to glide around the water.
 It also features benches, a couple of docks, and Discovery Trail signs that provide education on the history of the area.
 Its short length and rustic scenery make the Waughop Lake Trail loop perfect for families looking to enjoy an evening walk or a day off.

 Birders are always on the lookout for ducklings and coots on the lake as well as a host of other feathered species in surrounding trees.
 And if your pup gets too hot at the off-leash dog park in the summer, Waughop Lake is only a short walk away.
 Just remember they must remain on leash.

 Fort Steilacoom Park and its surrounding land that is now developed, was once used by the Nisqually and Steilacoom Indian tribes as a food source and gathering place before settlers and fur traders moved into the region.

 Subsequent uses included its transformation to a military fort that hosted a number of Army lieutenants and captains who went on to hold key roles in the Civil War — and one who even became President of the United States.
 Other uses of the property over the years include a farm maintained by patients at Western State Hospital.

-Owned by the state of Washington but maintained by the City of Lakewood, in 2018 the State Legislature agreed to transfer ownership of the park to the City so that it could continue its longstanding tradition of maintaining and improving the beloved park.
+Owned by the state of Washington but maintained by the City of Lakewood, in 2018 the State Legislature agreed to transfer ownership of the park to the City.
+That same year, the City of Lakewood built the park’s enclosed pavilion in partnership with the Rotary Club of Lakewood.
+In the years since the City of Lakewood has proudly continued the state’s longstanding tradition of maintaining and improving the beloved park.